lamhq/tech-notes/pages/devops/aws/security/3-data-protection/3-kms.md

 The primary way to manage access to your AWS KMS CMKs is with policies.
 Policies are documents that describe who has access to what.

-Policies attached to an IAM identity are called **identity-based policies** (or IAM policies), and policies attached to other kinds of resources are called **resource-based policies**.

 In AWS KMS, you must attach resource-based policies to your customer master keys (CMKs).
 These are called **key policies**.

 All KMS CMKs have a key policy.